ISO Certification Readiness Guide for Small Businesses

 | Corrective actions | Issue reports, root cause notes, resolution evidence |

-Avoid template-only compliance
+The problem with template-only compliance